 Group projects, reports, papers, and other announcements are easily accessible through social media.
-Social media is an effective broadcast system if you want several people to know about something.
+Social media hosting is an effective broadcast system if you want several people to know about something.
 This is why social media marketing exists.

 The same principle applies to the academic use of social media for educational purposes.
 Students who are in group projects can collaborate easily as their generation is more inclined to use social media as a tool to advance in their education.

 In situations where physical learning is not possible, education can still move on with the help of social media.
 Students can learn from the comfort of their own home.
 This is also a significant plus for overseas students or students from a different state since it eliminates the need for transportation and lodging.